Lawyers For Injuries Related To Failure-To-Yield Car Accidents in Chicago, IL

-In the Metropolitan Chicago area, a failure to yield car accident is an all too often common occurrence, often causing injury or death to pedestrians, bicyclists, and other motorists.
-There are a variety of “failure to yield” offenses which often lead to serious collisions.
-These types of accidents are usually the result of careless or negligent behavior by the driver, when failing to yield a pedestrian crosswalk, or a vehicle that has the right of way.
+In the Metropolitan Chicago area, a "failure to yield" car accident is an all too often common occurrence, that usually results in severe injury or death to pedestrians, bicyclists, and other motorists.
+There are various “failure to yield” offenses, which often lead to serious collisions.
+These types of accidents are typically caused by careless or negligent driving behavior when a motorist fails to yield at a pedestrian crosswalk or yield to a vehicle that has the right of way.

 Illinois Vehicle Code sets forth specified laws that govern traffic right-of-way.
-In some incidences, being responsible for a failure to yield car accident can constitute a criminal offense when pedestrians or other motorists are injured.
+In some incidences, drivers responsible for a failure to yield car accident can face a criminal offense when pedestrians or other motorists are injured.

 According to Illinois Vehicle Code, a failure to yield infraction is noted anytime a motorist fails to yield (give) the roadway to any party (other motorists, bicyclists, pedestrian, other) that has a legal right of way.
 Examples of failing to yield in Illinois include:

-- Not yielding to anyone having the right-of-way when pulling out to the roadway from a private drive, parking lot, side street or merging onto freeways
+- Not yielding to anyone who has the right-of-way when pulling out to the roadway from a private drive, parking lot, side street or merging onto freeways.

 Anytime two vehicles arrive at an intersection controlled by a blinking red light or stop sign, all drivers must yield to the motorist arriving first.
 In addition, any motorist approaching an intersection must yield to any vehicle that is lawfully within the intersection.
 Any merging vehicle from a parked position must yield to other traffic, and to all motorists who do not have a yield sign or stop sign, such as a two-way stop.

-If you, or a loved one, was seriously injured or died caused by a failure to yield motor vehicle accident in Chicago, that was not your fault, you have certain rights under Illinois law.
+If you, or a loved one, were seriously injured or died by a failure to yield motor vehicle accident in Chicago that was not your fault, you have certain rights under Illinois law.
 If you have the right-of-way, you can seek financial recompense for your injuries, missed work, property damage, medical expenses, disability, brain injury, and/or family member’s death.
 Contact Rosenfeld Injury Lawyers at (888) 424-5757 for a free no obligation consultation to evaluate your failure to yield vehicle accident claim.